w9labs/w9-tools/README.md

    - `/convert` (placeholder page for upcoming tools)
 3. For each short link, a QR code can be generated.
 4. Notepad entries render markdown on `/n/<code>` using Askama templates.
-5. Admin panel (`/admin`) requires initial credentials set on first login; this panel shows every item with delete actions.
+5. Admin panel (`/admin`) exposes tabs for Items, Users, and Email Sender configuration.

 ## Contributing